 This course will survey U.S. politics and international relations, with special attention to the interplay between domestic and international issues.
 It will cover the institutions and processes of U.S. politics with primary focus on foreign relations.
 Some of the major late 20th and early 21st century events in U.S. relations with the rest of the world will be used as examples and case studies, with special attention to their causes and their social and political impact.
 The enduring contradictions between ideals and power will be emphasized in the examination of covert action and other policies.

-Lectures and readings will examine prominent concepts and theories that have been developed to explain why the U.S. political system operates as it does and why the U.S. behaves the way it does internationally.
+Workshops and readings will examine prominent concepts and theories that have been developed to explain why the U.S. political system operates as it does and why the U.S. behaves the way it does internationally.
 Frameworks, concepts, and theories are the basic components of political science, and students will learn about some of the most interesting and powerful explanations of U.S. politics and foreign policy decision making.
 Students should develop a firm grasp of both fact and theory in this module.

-On successful completion of this course students will be able to:
+On successful completion of the course students will be able to: